arthurlunkes/Websites_blocked_Brazil-X/README.md

 # Websites_blocked_Brazil

 ## Description

-List of websites blocked in Brazil.
+List of blocked domains in Brazil.

 ## Updates

-This repository is updated as the list of blocked websites is updated.
+This repository is updated as the list of blocked domains is updated.

-#
+## Observations

+The [main.py](https://github.com/Router-X/Websites_blocked_Brazil/blob/main/main.py) file is used for updating the list of blocked domains.

+---

-<div align='center'>RouterX@2024</div>
+<div align='center'><b>RouterX@2024</b></div>